RER B Train

 Ticket and fares

-A one-way ticket between Charles de Gaulle Airport and any destination in the Paris Region costs €13.
-Called the ′Paris Région-Airports Ticket′, it is available digital only.
-You can purchase and use it directly through the Île-de-France Mobilités app, or load it onto a contactless Navigo Easy pass at ticket machines or service counters.
+A ‘Paris Region–Airports Ticket’ (€13) is required for travel between any location in the Paris Region and the airports.
+This ticket is available in digital format only.
+You can purchase and use it directly via the Île-de-France Mobilités app, or loaded onto a contactless Navigo Easy at ticket machines or service counters.

 Tips for traveling